minvws/nl-covid19-coronacheck-website/_questions-in-app/en/14-mijn-qr-code-is-gescand-maar-geeft-een-rood-scherm-wat-moet-ik-doen.md

 Here's what you can do:

 - Always display your QR code directly from the CoronaCheck app.
 A screenshot or copy from the QR code from the app will always generate a red screen
+- Check the time on your phone.
+If it’s incorrect, this can result in a red screen.
 - Close the CoronaCheck app.
 Restart the app and have your QR code scanned again
 - Keep getting a red screen despite having a valid test declaration?
 Contact the CoronaCheck helpdesk by phone at <a href="tel:0800-1421">0800-1421</a>